wmde/wikibase-release-pipeline/README.md

 ## Testing

-Tests are organized in "suites" which can be found in `test/suites`.
+Tests are organized in suites, which can be found in `test/suites`.
 Each suite runs a series of specs (tests) found in the `test/specs` directory.
 Which specs run in each suite by default are specified in the `.config.ts` file in each suite directory under the `specs` key.

-All test suites are ran against the most recently built local Docker images, those are the images with the `:latest` tag which are also taken when no tag is specified.
-The `deploy` test suite runs against the remote Docker Images specified in the configuration in the `./deploy` directory.
+All test suites are run against the most recently built local Docker images, those with the `:latest` tag, which are also selected when no tag is specified.
+The `deploy` test suite runs against the remote Docker images specified in the configuration in the `./deploy` directory.

-You can run the tests in the docker container locally as they are ran in CI using `test.sh`.
+You can run the tests in the docker container locally exactly as they are run in CI by using `test.sh`.

 ## Examples usage of `./test.sh`: